-Judith Peck’s work is collected internationally and can be found in many private collections as well as in the Museo Arte Contemporanea, Sicilia, the Southern Alleghenies Museum of Art in Pennsylvania and the collection of the District of Columbia’s Commission on the Arts and Humanities.
+Judith Peck’s work is collected internationally and can be found in many private collections as well as in the permanent public collections of the Museo Arte Contemporanea, Sicilia, the Southern Alleghenies Museum of Art in Pennsylvania, Penn College, Susquehanna University, Montgomery County Public Art Trust Contemporary Work on Paper Collection, the Alexandria Commission on the Arts in Virginia as well as the District of Columbia’s Commission on the Arts and Humanities Art Bank.

 I look at the things happening in the world today, and what history has taught us about our broken world and I can’t stop being drawn into the unreason of it all.
 What I try to express in my art is that we all have the same hopes and dreams as anyone, anywhere at anytime in the present or throughout history.
 I depict how, despite our rifts, we might experience healing in a broken world, and how that undertaking is universally human.

 I’m looking for the binding power-opposite of mob mentality-our mutual connections.
 Although we can all be overwhelmed and feel helpless, the human spirit always possesses hope, even in the most desperate of circumstances.
 I would be happy if I can show a glimmer of our broken yet beautiful human experience.
-I use an individual model to represent a life’s broken path and paint with oils and imbedded gessoed plaster shards.
+I use an individual model to represent a life’s path and the broken world we navigate.
+I paint with oils mostly on board often imbedded with gessoed plaster shards.